 The Menstrual Cycle Of Women Eggs

 Every monthly cycle, an interplay between several hormones leads to changes in the structure and function of several reproductive organs.
-The menstrual cycle is involved in preparing the woman for a possible pregnancy.
+A woman’s menstrual cycle is involved in preparing the woman for a possible pregnancy.
 “The menstrual cycle has one purpose and one purpose only: reproduction,” Lauren Streicher, M.D. , associate professor at Northwestern University Feinberg School of Medicine adds.

 The menstrual cycle starts on the day of ovulation, which is when an egg cell is released from one of the ovaries.
 Ovulation is accompanied by a spike in estrogen, which is used to trigger the ovaries into releasing the egg.
 Progesterone also spikes, signaling the lining of the uterus to thicken and prepare for implantation of a fertilized egg.
 Roughly two weeks after ovulation, this lining will shed away if the egg cell was not fertilized by a sperm.
 Levels of both hormones drop, leading to menstruation.

 On the first day of menstruation, the pituitary gland starts to secrete follicle-stimulating hormone.
 Also known as FSH, the hormone is responsible for helping several follicles in the ovaries to mature.
 Each follicle contains an immature egg cell which is developed further by FSH.
-Of the stimulated follicles, only one reaches maturity and is released during ovulation.
-Drew Tortoriello, MD says “Think of FSH as the wake-up call for the ovary; if the ovary is responsive then the amount of FSH needed to get the ovary up and running is minimal.”

 Follicle Development

-The story of egg cell development goes beyond the menstrual cycle.
-As mentioned before, the ovaries contain all the egg cells the woman will have for her entire life, and women cannot create new egg cells after birth.
-These egg cells are inactive to help preserve them until needed.
 According to Yasmin Gosiengfiao, MD and co-author, “The initial number of follicles in humans is established in utero at 5 months gestation with approximately 10 million primordial follicles.
-This number of follicles (or ovarian reserve) diminish in utero and after birth to nearly 500,000 at menarche and continue to decline thereafter.”
+This number of follicles diminish in utero and after birth to nearly 500,000 at menarche and continue to decline thereafter.”

 Only one of these follicles reach peak maturity, and it is responsible for releasing the egg cell during ovulation.
 Because of this process, an average of 30 follicles is lost by each woman every day.
+Lost eggs are not replaced.

 Trends in Ovarian Reserve